Tell Us About FreeeUp

 I chose this based on my past hiring experiences with remote workers.
 I was young and made a lot of mistakes, however, also made a lot of good decisions along the way.

-After all, I created this company to be what I WISH was there when I was first doing the hiring.
+After all, I created this company to be what I wished was there when I was first doing the hiring.

 There was so much going on that took up a lot of time, and mistakes were made that cost me money.